 The student may appeal in writing to the Department Chair.
 A student's intent to appeal a Program Director's response to a violation must be communicated in writing to the Department Chair within one week of the receipt of the written notification from the Program Director detailing the incident.
 The Department Chair should hear both the Program Director and the student on the issue as well as review the documents.
 The Department Chair may convene a committee to review the matter.
 The decision by the Department Chairman may be appealed next to the Registrar.
 In the absence of resolution, a final appeal can be made to the Provost who has the final authority to remediate the action.

 Academic Dismissal

 Students will be academically dismissed after being on probation for two consecutive enrollment periods as a registered student.
-Students will be notified by letter from the Chair of the respective department giving oversight to one's major and the Registrar of Lancaster Bible College | Capital Seminary & Graduate School.
+Students will be notified by letter from the Department Chair and/or Program Director.